aimhubio/aim/docs/source/apps/experiment_tracker/catboost_tracker.rst

 .. code-block:: python

     # call SDK aim.catboost
-    from aimstack.catboost_tracker.loggers import BaseLogger as AimLogger
+    from aimstack.experiment_tracker.catboost import Logger as AimLogger

 Step 2: Pass the logger to the trainer.